bleemeo/squirreldb/tests/README.md

 # Tests

 This folder contains tests that are not unit-test.
-Mostly is contains tests that require an external component.
+Mostly it contains tests that require an external component (Cassandra or Redis).

-Most tests are mainly benchmark (but usually with some validating which allow to ensure correct behavior).

 Tests:

 * squirreldb-cassandra-index-bench: Tests & benchmark Cassandra Index.
+* squirreldb-cassandra-lock-bench: Ensure validity of locks using Cassandra and benchmark performance achived with them.
+* squirreldb-cluster-redis: Test the cluster pub/sub.
+* remote-storage-test: simple write then read using the Prometheus remote storage.
+  It ensure data wrote can be re-read.

-To run test, you will need a Cassandra:
+To run test, you will need a Cassandra (and in some test Redis):

 ```
 docker run --name squirreldb-test-cassandra -d -e MAX_HEAP_SIZE=128M -e HEAP_NEWSIZE=24M cassandra
+docker run --name squirreldb-test-redis -d redis
 ```

-And tell test programs to use this Cassandra:
+And tell test programs to use this Cassandra and Redis:
 ```
 export SQUIRRELDB_CASSANDRA_ADDRESSES=$(docker inspect squirreldb-test-cassandra  -f '{{ .NetworkSettings.IPAddress }}'):9042
+export SQUIRRELDB_REDIS_ADDRESSES=$(docker inspect squirreldb-test-redis  -f '{{ .NetworkSettings.IPAddress }}'):6379
 ```

+Note: some test will clear store (Cassandra or Redis) before processing.
+* For Cassandra, it's the keyspace "squirreldb_test" which is dropped
+* For Redis, it's all key starting with "test:"

 # squirreldb-cassandra-lock-bench

-This test does few validation test and the will create a "shard" with a fixed number of metrics.
-Think "shard" a one tenant, queries will only ask metric from one shard.
+This test validate the Cassandra distributed locks are correct: that is two nodes can not hold the same lock are the same time.
+It also allow to known how fast lock can be took/released.

+It test this by:
+* Simulating multiple SquirrelDB nodes in one system process (multiple instance of the CassandraLock objects).
+* Since running in the same process, it use Golang mutex to check that Cassandra lock are correct.
+* The simulation took lock and do some works for few milliseconds (sleeping), while other node try to acquire this lock.
+  Be aware that because we simulare work by sleeping, the maximum number of lock acquired/s could be limited by this delay.

 Run it with:
 ```